jamesrharwood/srqr/items/abstract.md

 ---
 id: abstract
 title: Abstract
+checklist:
-checklist: Summarise the key elements of the study using the abstract format of the intended publication.
+    text: Summarise the key elements of the study using the abstract format of the intended publication.
 ---

 ## What to write